 As mentioned, the Kent Test will assess particular skills and knowledge required to obtain a grammar school placement.

 During the test, your child will undergo two different papers.
 The first paper will consist of English and Maths, and they will have 1 hour to complete the paper.

 The second paper will be a Reasoning assessment, and will assess your child’s understanding on Verbal and Non-Verbal Reasoning.
 They will have 1 hour to complete the paper.

 A written exercise is also given, but is not marked.
 Instead, this may be used by a panel of head teachers to analyse test scores.

-Our How2Become guide has been carefully designed to give you plenty of practice questions to help your child become as prepared as possible.
-With 200 questions covering English, Maths, Verbal Reasoning, and Non-Verbal Reasoning, this book is perfect for honing your child’s skills and finding out where they need to improve.
+This downloadable workbook has been carefully designed to give you plenty of practice questions to help your child become as prepared as possible.
+With 200 questions covering English, Maths, Verbal Reasoning, and Non-Verbal Reasoning, this download is perfect for honing your child’s skills and finding out where they need to improve.

 This guide provides explanations to accompany the practice tests, so that your child can learn the test inside and out, and be ready to face the Kent Test!

 THE ULTIMATE practice papers for the kent test